Sylhet International University

 Sylhet International University (SIU) is a private university located at Shamimabad, Bagbari, Sylhet, Bangladesh.
 It was established under The Private University Act of 1992.
-SIU is affiliated with University Grants Commission of Bangladesh.
+SIU is affiliated with the University Grants Commission of Bangladesh.
 The first vice-chancellor was Sadruddin Ahmed Chowdhury.
-The current vice-chancellor is Md.
-Shahid Ullah Talukder.
+The current vice-chancellor is.
+Prof. Dr. Md.
+Ashraful Alam The campus is equipped with facilities that include classrooms, laboratories, a library, and computer centres.